 - Weight loss surgery: Teenagers who are obese with a BMI of more than 35 may require weight loss surgery to control type 2 diabetes if there are no other ways to reduce weight.

-Insulin treatment can be stopped if the blood sugar can be managed with other treatment options.
-You may encourage your child to be physically active and follow a healthy diet to have normal sugar levels without much use of medications.
+Insulin treatment may be stopped if the blood sugar can be managed with other treatment options but only if the child’s pediatrician so advises.
+Encourage your child to be physically active and follow a healthy diet to lower sugar levels with or no medications.

 How To Help Your Child To Deal With Diabetes?